-Provides students the needed information and skills as required be health care agencies for pediatric emergen-
+Provides students the needed information and skills as required be health care agencies for pediatric emergencies.
+Added at MCC Fall 2003.

 HPR 140 Orientation to Health Careers (Leadership) (90 lecture hours, 6 credits)

 Compares various health careers, health ethics, and work trait attributes required in the health field.
 Students will be introduced to leadership skills through theory and participation in community awareness projects.
 The students will have the opportunity to participate in the student organization HOSA (Health Occupations Students of America).